Spinach and Ricotta Cannelloni – An Easy Dinner Idea

-Cannelloni are in essence pasta tubes filled with ricotta and spinach or cooked mince meats.
+Cannelloni are, in essence, pasta tubes filled with ricotta and spinach or cooked mince meats.

 Today, all supermarkets sell packs of dry tubes, and this saves time in cooking cannelloni.
 Nevertheless, the Italians praise themselves for making fresh pasta for all occasions; they will probably go for the longer cooking time, the more caloric result and the unique taste of homemade food.